humsii/cropperjs/README.md

 _setCropBoxData() in methods.js_

-[Link to commit with instrumented code](https://github.com/humsii/cropperjs/commit/29504125670cb953b2c235056fe3381187bbbe2d)(should uncomment out test lines)
+[Link to commit with instrumented code](https://github.com/humsii/cropperjs/commit/29504125670cb953b2c235056fe3381187bbbe2d)(should comment out test lines)

 0/2 branches hit (of the uncovered branches, where branch 1 and 4 is one branch and 2 and 3 is another)